Renault Mégane: Mégane R.S.

 The Mégane R.S. was introduced in September 2017 and went on sale in 2018.
-Based on the hatchback model, it is powered by a 1.8-litre turbocharged engine from the previous generation, with tweaks done by Renault F1 engineers.
+Based on the hatchback model, it is powered by a 1.8-litre turbocharged engine developed jointly with Nissan, with tweaks made by engineers working from the Renault Formula 1 engine factory in Viry-Châtillon, France.
 The engine produces 280 PS and 390 Nm torque, with an option of two transmissions, which are six-speed manual or a six-speed dual-clutch automatic.

-The Renault Megane R.S. will be discontinued in 2023.

-Mégane RS Trophy Limited Edition

-Renault announced in December 2022 the limited edition Megane RS Trophy for Japan, which will be unveiled at the Tokyo Auto Salon.